cj-mills/cjm-fasthtml-settings/README.md

     reset_url: str,  # URL for resetting form to defaults
     alert_message: Optional[Any] = None,  # Optional alert element to display
-    use_alert_container: bool = False  # If True, add empty alert-container div ) -> Div:  # Div containing the alert (if any) and the settings form
+    use_alert_container: bool = False  # If True, add empty alert-container div ) -> FT:  # Div containing the alert (if any) and the settings form "Create a container with optional alert and settings form."
-    """
-    Create a container with optional alert and settings form.

-    This is useful for wrapping a settings form with an alert area that can display success/error messages.
-    """
 ```

 ### HTML IDs (`html_ids.ipynb`)